IBM/eval-assist/backend/src/evalassist/judges/README.md

 EvalAssist implements a [Judge API](./base.py) for easily defining and trying different LLM judges.
 Currently, the following judges are available:

 * **SimpleDirectJudge**: a judge that uses structured output parsing to make evaluations.
-It has support for providing feedback in addition to the explanation and the selected option.
+It accepts the following parameters:

+* `generate_feedback`: generate feedback as actionable suggestions if the evaluation result is not optimal.
+Can be used to automatically fix the evaluated text.
+* `judge_description_prompt`: a judge description to be used in the prompt.
+Defaults to "You are an evaluator.
+You are an expert on evaluating text based on a rubric."
+* `generate_synthetic_persona`: generate a synthetic persona based on the criteria to be used as the judge description.

 * **UnitxtDirectJudge** and **UnitxtPairwiseJudge**: wrappers for Unitxt judges.